soos3d/universal-accounts-arbitrum/README.md

-# Universal Accounts on Avalanche Demo
+# Universal Accounts on Arbitrum Demo

-A demo application showcasing how to build cross-chain dApps on Avalanche using Particle Network's Universal Accounts.
+A demo application showcasing how to build cross-chain dApps on Arbitrum using Particle Network's Universal Accounts.

 > [Universal Accounts Documentation](https://developers.particle.network/universal-accounts/cha/overview)

-The purpose of this specific demo is to show how to use Universal Accounts to mint an NFT on Avalanche using funds from any supported blockchain.
+The purpose of this specific demo is to show how to use Universal Accounts to mint an NFT on Arbitrum using funds from any supported blockchain.
 Plus it shows how to identify and transfer assets from your EOA to your Universal Account in one click.

 ## What are Universal Accounts?